corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ## Vault-Named Query Operators

-The following is the list of the standard operators for the vault-named query syntax:
+The following are the standard operators for vault-named queries:

 * `IN`
 * `LIKE`